schalkventer/schalkventer/README.md

 - 🏀 Doing 1-on-1 coaching at [CodeSpace](https://www.codespace.co.za)

-- 🦄 Doing freelance consultation and/or contract work on commercial projects.
+- 🦄 Freelance front-end development, UI/UX and product design contractor/consultant.

 _If you find any of the above interesting you might want to follow me here on Github - where all of this takes place._